Blissgig/ExperienceEnvironment/README.md

 -- NOTES --

 Be aware that the order you place objects within the inspector is the order that they are placed within the environment.
 For example, in a project where I am using this I place Mountains before I place trees and other objects.
 This is to insure that trees are not placed under a mountain.
 Your needs may vary, just be aware of this design issue.

 The "IsInWater" function works, but I am not as happy with it as I could be.
 Because I am rather new to Unity I believe there may be a better solution to this issue.
 Feel free to let me know.

 If no value is placed in the "Current Terrain" property, the currently active terrain is selected.
 If there is no terrain...  well, this is going to go badly.
 It REALLY needs a terrain to function.
 I believe I should simply throw an error if there is no terrain, but I will see if I can think of any better solution.
-See function "PopulateExperience"
+See function "PopulateExperience".
+Also note, if this class is used to place objects by a class other than ExperienceEnvironment make sure to set the "currentTerrain" property.